networknt/light-doc/content/tutorial/rest/swagger/database/single-query.md

 ```

-And add a constructor that accept two integer as parameters for RandomNumber in model folder.
+And add a constructor that accepts two integers as parameters for RandomNumber in model folder.
 This will ensure that it is easy to construct an object from QueryGetHandler.

 ```
   public RandomNumber(int id, int randomNumber) {